oh-security/security-decision-engine/README.md

 This engine:
 - evaluates findings against explicit policies
 - returns recommendations only
-- records why a decision was made
+- records the policy evaluation context

 This engine **never**:
 - applies changes